Licheam/ICPC_Templates/README.md

 ```bash
 xelatex -shell-escape templates
 ```
-If you encounter mistakes abount pygmentize, it is posible that the flag "-shell-escape" is left or you didn't config the path for pygments properly.
+If you encounter mistakes about pygmentize, it is posible that the flag "-shell-escape" is left or you didn't config the path for pygments properly.
 For the latter reason, you may want to install the pygments or make a soft link inside the tex folder.